SAASphysics/course-physics/src/overview/outline.rst

-The following outline corresponds roughly to chapters of the textbook, Eric Mazur's **Principles and Practice of Physics**.
+The following outline corresponds roughly to chapters of the textbook, Eric Mazur's **Principles and Practice of Physics** ( `link to online version of textbook <https://www.masteringphysics.com/site/login.html>`_ ).
 Topics may be added or removed, and the ordering may be changed, to follow student interest and timing.
 You should consult with the instructor (and the textbook) for a thorough introduction to physics that is often covered in high school courses but which will be skipped in our couse (such as torque and angular momentum; simple harmonic motion and waves; and optics).